surfinzap/typopo/docs/BACKLOG.md

-Backlog for typopo
+# Backlog for typopo

-## 1.0.5
-* fix extra punctuation in direct speech, ie. "?,", "!,", ".,", ...
-* make fixing i.e., e.g. by removing them before replacement and pasting them after replacement + make a initial support for such exceptions

 ## 1.0.6
 * add more use-cases for apostrophes, primes, etc.
+* fix accidental swapping of single quotes in Rusyn language with punctuation

 ## 1.0.7
 * fix false positives for URL www.
 Tota.
 Sk (ie. skip URLs from parsing)